MatsMoll/streamlit_deeplinker/README.md

 def app():
     st.title("Deeplink Example")

     st.write("This is the landing page.
-You can navigate to other pages using the sidebar.")
+You can navigate to other pages using the button bellow.")

     st.button("Next"):
         set_deeplink(StateA("World"))